 The university recognizes the need for employees to be away from work upon the death of an immediate family member.
 An employee, upon request, shall be granted three days of administrative leave with pay upon the death of any member of the employee's immediate family.
 (See Definitions below for definition of immediate family).
 If more than three days' absence is necessary to arrange for the disposition of remains or to attend a funeral or memorial service, including reasonable travel time, employees may use accrued sick leave.

-If employees desire additional time off from work in conjunction with Bereavement Leave for other reasons (such as spending time with extended family members or probating an estate) employees may request time off using personal days, annual leave, and/or leave without pay consistent with appropriate leave policies.
+If employees desire additional time off from work in conjunction with Bereavement Leave for other reasons (such as spending time with extended family members or probating an estate) employees may request time off using personal days, vacation leave, and/or leave without pay consistent with appropriate leave policies.
 Supervisory approval shall not be unreasonably withheld.